-The Board has not established a Risk Committee due to the size of the Company.
+The Board has not established a separate Risk Committee due to the size of the Company and the synergies it considers exists between risk and audit.
 The Audit Committee oversees the operation of the risk management controls established by the Company.
 The Company does not have a dedicated internal audit function.
-The Company's approach to internal audit is to compile and regularly review and update a risk register.
+The Company's approach to internal audit is to compile and regularly review and update its risk register.
 The controls in place to mitigate those identified risks are then the subject of an internal review to analyse their effectiveness.
 This process is overseen by the Audit Committee.
 This process enables the Audit Committee and the Board to regularly evaluate the effectiveness of Korvest's governance, risk management and internal control processes.

-The Company's risk register was reviewed twice by the Board during FY23.
+The Company's risk register was reviewed twice by the Board during FY24.
 Management report on key risks as part of their monthly reporting to the Board.